abhishekarya1/Hash-Define-myNotes/content/spring-boot/maven.md

 This is currently (Dec 2023) the only way to use [mvnd](#maven-daemon-mvnd) (Maven Daemon).

 ### IDE Bundled
-Most IDEs like STS and IntelliJ bundle Maven inside them.
+Most IDEs like STS and IntelliJ bundle Maven standalone dir inside them.
 We just need to run goals using menu provided in the IDE, with zero prior installation and configuration.

 ### Maven Wrapper
 A `mwnw` script file placed in the project root directory (besides the `pom.xml`).
 We can run maven goals in command-line directly using the script.